jmesplana/ifrc-go-admin-mcp-server/README.md

 3. **Register Tools**: Add tool definitions in `ListToolsRequestSchema` handler
 4. **Implement Handlers**: Add case in `CallToolRequestSchema` handler

+### Pagination Best Practices

+Following IFRC API documentation guidelines:

+- Default limit is 50 records per page
+- Maximum limit is 1000 records per page
+- Stop pagination when returned records < limit
+- Check for empty array [] to confirm no more data
+- Use offset-based pagination with limit/offset parameters

 ### Rate Limiting Considerations

 The server includes basic caching (5-minute timeout) to be respectful of IFRC's infrastructure.
 For production use: